A general approach to enhance slope limiters on non-uniform rectilinear grids

-where $c$ is a constant.
-Assuming non-uniform mesh with cell centers denoted by $x_i$ as before, the REP procedure for updating the data from $t^n$ to $t^{n+1}$ is as follows \begin{enumerate} \item The cell-averaged data $u_i^n$ correspond to $t^n$ from previous time step. \item ({\bf R}econstruct.)
-The data are linearly reconstructed on each cell to give the function $\tilde u(x,t^n)$ (as illustrated in Figure~\ref{fg:sec_math_rep_r_1} and Figure~\ref{fg:sec_math_rep_r_2})
+using non-uniform meshes, updating the data from $t^n$ to $t^{n+1}$ involves four components { \begin{enumerate} \item Obtaining the cell averages $u_i^n$ from previous time step. \item (Reconstruct.)
+Linearly reconstructing the data on each cell to obtain the function $\tilde u(x,t^n)$ (Figure~\ref{fg:sec_math_rep_r})